 Study Coordinators

-Rosemary Gedert completed her Bachelor’s Degree in Biomolecular Science in 2021 at the University of Michigan, then completed her Master’s Degree in Biochemistry at the University of Michigan Medical School in 2022.
-Rosemary began working at Michigan Medicine shortly after in May 2022.
-She is the main study coordinator for many of the observational studies focused on scleroderma and rheumatoid arthritis at Michigan Medicine.
+Rosemary Gedert is a University of Michigan alum, completing her Bachelor’s Degree in Biomolecular Science in 2021, then her Master’s Degree in Biochemistry in 2022.
+She currently is a medical student at Michigan State College of Human Medicine.
+Rosemary began working with the Michigan Medicine Scleroderma Program in May 2022.
+As a coordinator, she facilitates study start up and assists with clinical and observational studies focused on scleroderma and rheumatoid arthritis at Michigan Medicine.

 Current Clinical Trials